hoangngo-sudo/portfolio/README.md

 - **2 color themes** Black and Teal, switchable at runtime with `localStorage` persistence and flash-free hydration
 - **Scroll progress bar** + **Back-to-top FAB** toggleable via feature flags
 - **Categorized skill pills** Tech stack displayed as a categorized grid of theme-aware pills with hover effects and skillicons.dev CDN icons; inline stack description paragraph with embedded pill buttons; static rendering (no client JavaScript needed)
+- **Sticky footer contact** Pure CSS sticky reveal content sections scroll over with `z-10` while the Contact section sits at `z-0`, pinned to the viewport bottom; decorative "Online" branding text partially cut at the bottom edge
 - **SpotlightCard** Project and coursework cards with a radial-gradient glow that follows the cursor, theme-aware accent color
 - **Shadow elevation** Two-tier depth system: `dm-elevation-2` for dark sections and 3-layer stacked shadow `elevation-2` for light sections
 - **Keycap buttons** Skeuomorphic keyboard-key style for the search trigger, hero nav chips, theme toggle, and back-to-top FAB; animated rainbow glow ring; colors adapt to the active theme